HSLdevcom/localroute/README.md

 even when offline.
 To make it feasible, [GTFS](https://developers.google.com/transit/gtfs/) timetables are preprocessed and compressed into a custom format.
-These comparatively tiny files are delivered to the client and uncompressed before use.
+These comparatively tiny files are delivered to the client and decompressed before use.

 localroute.js enables the users to avoid extortionate data roaming prices while abroad or to maintain their travelling privacy.